skilstak/gsheetobj/README.md

 long-hand indexing (with `[]`) or stick with dotted notation legal names.

-The `lower` and `nows` options can be set to lowercase the name and remove white space.

 The only reserved name is the spreadsheet/table name `meta` which is used to contain information about all of the parsed data as detected.
 Just do not name any individual sheet in your spreadsheet `meta` and you